-Kitchen splashbacks can instantly enhance the overall look of your cooking space only if you choose the right material and colour complementing the kitchen theme.
+Kitchen splashbacks can instantly enhance the overall look of your cooking space, only if you choose the right material and colour complementing the kitchen theme.

-Whether the choice is endless or restricted, purchasing the right becomes overwhelming.
+Whether the choice is endless or restricted, purchasing the right elements becomes overwhelming.
 Here we are referring to the choice of kitchen splashbacks, which are available in plenty of colour and design options these days.
-You would undeniably like to invest in the ones that not only protect walls from food stains and splatter but also add to your kitchen’s aesthetic appeal.
+You would undeniably like to invest in the ones that not only protect walls from food stains and splatter, but also add to your kitchen’s aesthetic appeal.
 Take, for instance, the kitchen glass splashbacks that make kitchens appear lighter and brighter.
 Whenever you are out to shop for a kitchen splashback, keep the following tips in mind for an ideal purchase.

-As kitchen splashbacks are available in different materials, you have to choose that best suits your kitchen interior.
+As kitchen splashbacks are available in different materials, you have to choose the one that best suits your kitchen interior.
 The most common materials used for making kitchen splashbacks are glass, stainless steel, tiles and pressed metal.
 Besides look and appeal, you need to think about cleaning and maintenance of the material while choosing one for your kitchen.
 For example, if you want a traditional kitchen look, you must pick tile splashback set behind quartz worktops or the one made of pressed metal.
 But don’t forget that a splashback made of small tiles (mosaic) is difficult to clean.
 Stone splashbacks give kitchens an elegant and streamlined look, but they are hard to install and clean.